dzbeck/multiscanner/docs/install.rst

 Installing Analytic Machines
 ----------------------------

-Default modules have the option to be run locally or via SSH.
+Default modules have the option of being run locally or via SSH.
 The development team runs MultiScanner on a Linux host and hosts the majority of analytical tools on a separate Windows machine.
 The SSH server used in this environment is `freeSSHd <http://www.freesshd.com/>`_.